Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 What challenges do apartment and unit buyers face?

-The main challenges centre around lender policies that can vary significantly for strata properties.
+The main challenges centre on lender policies that vary significantly for strata properties.
 Understanding these upfront helps you target the right properties and avoid approval delays.

 • Building restrictions: some lenders avoid high-rise buildings, units under certain sizes, or buildings with cladding issues.